 - Cable anchoring: Inspectors will check for proper cable anchoring during the rough-in inspection.
 The cables should be attached to wall studs to secure them.
-Keep the first staple no father than 8 inches from a box and then at least every 4 feet thereafter.
+Keep the first staple no further than 8 inches from a box and then at least every 4 feet thereafter.
 Cables should be run through the center of wall studs to help keep the wires safe from penetration from drywall screws and nails.
 The horizontal runs should be at least 20 to 24 inches above the floor and each wall stud penetration should be protected by a metal protective plate.
-This plate keeps screw and nails from hitting the wire within the walls when the drywall is installed.
+This plate keeps screws and nails from hitting the wire within the walls when the drywall is installed.

 - Wire labeling: Check to see what is required by local code, but many electricians and savvy homeowners label the wires in the electrical boxes to indicate the circuit number and the amperage of the circuit.
 An inspector is greatly reassured when he or she sees this kind of detail in a wiring installation.

 - Surge protection: If you have delicate electronic devices such as TVs, stereos, sound systems, and other such equipment, the inspector may recommend using isolated ground receptacles.
 This type of receptacle protects against current fluctuations and interference.
 Along with isolated receptacles, surge protectors, either individual or whole house protectors, will protect these sensitive electronic devices.
 When planning for surges, don't forget the electronic boards in your washer, dryer, range, refrigerator, and other sensitive appliances.

 To save yourself the frustration and the heartache of making mistakes, it's a good idea to ask the inspector for the specifics of required circuits and for instructions before you begin any work.
 Some inspectors have specific preferences that may vary slightly from the official code requirements—and in this case, it is the inspector who is the law.
 The inspector will also greatly appreciate your obvious intention to do good work, and your installation will likely pass easily when he visits to review the work.